webguru103/smooch-docs/slate/source/includes/rest/_core.md

 <aside class="notice">
     Action buttons sent to LINE must have `http` or `https` protocol or the message will not be delivered.
 </aside>

+### Buy
+A buy action will prompt the user to purchase an item.

 > Send buy action: